davidgchaves/basic-netflix-xp-v2/README.md

 Require in `json` files.

+#### `style-loader` and `css-loader`

+We need two loaders to load CSS:

+- The `style-loader` takes the finished, parsed CSS and then bundles that into your JS bundle.
+- The `css-loader` lets `webpack` understand CSS (without it `webpack` doesn't parse CSS).
+- You could just as easy put the `less-loader` or `postcss-loader` instead of the `css-loader` if you wanted to have an augmented CSS language to work with.
+- The `{ url: false }` option for the `css-loader` is so that the `css-loader` doesn’t attempt to bundle your images into your JS bundle too.
+- **GOTCHA**: All our CSS is going to be in `bundle.js`:
+  - You have to wait for you js to load before your css load.
+  - NOT A GOOD IDEA.
+  - Bearable in development.

 #### A basic `webpack` config file

-A good way to send your code through `Babel 6` is via `webpack` loader mechanism:
+A good way to send your code through `babel 6` is via `webpack` loader mechanism:

 `webpack.config.js`